-The editorial process mainly consists of three stages: development, copyediting and proofreading.
-Clients can purchase services individually or they can choose to have their book go through all three stages of editing and request a packaged rate.
+The editorial process consists of three stages: development, copyediting, and proofreading.
+Clients can purchase services individually or they can choose to have their book go through all three stages of editing or choose a packaged rate.
 For optimum results, your book should go through all three stages to ensure that you have a well-developed and well-edited manuscript.

 How should I submit my manuscript?

 Manuscripts should be submitted in Microsoft Word, double spaced, with no tracked changes present.
 Google Docs can be used as well.
 PDFs are acceptable for proofreading only.
 Email, Verifyle, WeTransfer or Dropbox can be used to send manuscripts, photos, and/or large files, such as video.